 Successive generations living in Europe have tended to outlive the last,1 as mortality rates both in infancy and at later ages fell.2,3.
 In this marathon to greater longevity, Scotland is considered a laggard.4 By 2010, Scotland’s life expectancy ranked lowest amongst countries in both Western and Central Europe,2 with higher mortality, and mortality inequalities, due to cardiovascular disease, cancer and respiratory disease amongst older adults, and relative and absolute rises, in substance abuse-related deaths, suicide and violence, in younger adults from the 1980s onwards.5–7

-New research has explored the role of four mortality phenomena – lagging life expectancy improvement, wide health inequalities, the rise of external causes of death, the causes of the excess mortality – to understand Scottish longevity trends.8 This paper extends this research by considering the role of age, period and cohort (APC) effects in explaining the overall differences in life expectancy and excess mortality in Scotland compared with the rest of the UK (rUK) and the rest of Western Europe (rWE), and how this excess mortality has changed from the period 1950 to 2010.
+Research has explored the role of four mortality phenomena – lagging life expectancy improvement, wide health inequalities, the rise of external causes of death, the causes of the excess mortality – to understand Scottish longevity trends.8 Our paper extends these ideas by considering the role of age, period and cohort (APC) effects in explaining the overall differences in life expectancy and excess mortality in Scotland compared with the rest of the UK (rUK) and the rest of Western Europe (rWE), and how Scotland’s excess mortality has changed from the period 1950 to 2010.
 Given Scotland is part of the UK, and so subject to similar social and economic conditions, and political and healthcare decisions and priorities, as much of the rest of the UK, it is also important to compare the UK as a whole with rWE, to better understand whether APC and related effects observed in Scotland are also seen elsewhere in the UK.
 At the core of this paper, therefore, are three pairs of comparison: Scotland compared with rUK, Scotland compared with rWE, and the UK compared with rWE.

 These three pairs of comparison, nested a bit like Russian Dolls, are made in two different ways: firstly visually using a form of heatmap we call a Comparative Level Plot (CLP); and secondly numerically, by using the same age-specific mortality rate data to simulate the cumulative mortality rates in different years, for different birth cohorts, and by different ages, in each of the populations being compared.